Email API built for AI agents, not just developers

 When an agent sends with gated_send mode, the message is staged and a webhook fires to your configured endpoint.
 Your operator reviews via the MultiMail dashboard, a custom UI calling decide_email, or an automated policy engine.
 Approved messages deliver immediately; rejected messages return a structured reason the agent can use to revise.
 Approvers can also use the decide_email MCP tool directly from Claude Desktop or Cursor.

 EU AI Act Article 50 requires that AI systems interacting with humans by email disclose they are AI-generated.
-Setting ai_disclosure: true in the send_email call adds a compliant disclosure header and appends a machine-readable footer.
-The disclosure state is recorded in the audit log at send time.
+MultiMail does this at the gateway: every agent-originated message gets an X-AI-Generated: true header plus a human-readable disclosure footer.
+It is enforced per mailbox—the ai_disclosure setting is locked on and cannot be disabled, so there is no per-send flag to set or forget.
+Identity and oversight mode are recorded in the audit log at send time.
 This is not legal advice—review Article 50 requirements with your legal team for your specific deployment context.

 How does agent identity verification work?